Rithvik119am/project_promise/README.md

-# FILEPATH

-"""
-This code is currently under active development.
-"""

 # project_promise

 This is a Flutter project called "project_promise".

 This project was created to digitalize the order taking, billing, and tax evaluations of a Granite Business.

 ## Getting Started